Anil-io/webptopng/README.md

-I was tired of Google images loading in Webp format.
+I was tired of images loading in Webp format in Chrome.